 A new month has begun, and you know what that means.
-We’re back with our monthly food-and-drink updates.
+We’re back with our monthly food-and-drink updates and recommendations.
 The ‘Burgh is serving some hot new spots to try this month, with everything from coffee and cocktails, to pizza and pasta, to comfort food and brews.

 We’d like to remind everyone that while most COVID-19 restrictions in Pennsylvania were lifted on Memorial Day, and restaurants were permitted to open at full capacity, a lot of restaurants are struggling to find the resources they need to do so.
 In many cases, staffing is still sparse.
 So please remember to be kind, cautious, and of course, tip well.

 In case you missed last month’s edition, catch up here.
 If we missed something, let us know so we can add it to the list.